Skip to main content

 If GitHits is listed but the agent is not calling its tools, prompt it directly.
 See Trigger GitHits manually for copy-paste prompt patterns.

-npx githits@latest init supports a fixed list of tools.
-If your tool is not on the list, configure GitHits manually by adding the following MCP server entry to your tool’s config:
+npx githits@latest init supports a fixed list of local coding tools.
+For any MCP-capable client that supports remote servers, configure GitHits manually by adding the remote MCP server entry to your client’s config:

-Check your tool’s documentation for the exact config file location and schema.
-See the manual setup guide for a full walkthrough.If you would like your tool to be supported by npx githits@latest init auto-detection, open a GitHub issue to request it.
+Check your client’s documentation for the exact config file location and schema.
+See Manual remote MCP setup for a full walkthrough.If you would like your tool to be supported by npx githits@latest init auto-detection, open a GitHub issue to request it.

 If you are on an older version, upgrade using nvm: